mahdiabderraouf/facturx-php/readme.md

 ### Generate a Factur-X PDF
 Using the static method `Generator::generate` you can embed an XML into a PDF file to generate a Factur-X file.

+To ensure the integrity of every Factur-X file, the XML is validated before being embedded, so there is no need to validate it beforehand.

 Please note about attachment relationship:
 - The only relationships that can be used for the XML file are `Data`, `Source` and `Alternative`.
 - In Germany the only relationship allowed is `Alternative`.